 Summer is around the corner, and we all anticipate good times ahead.
-Summer is filled with fun times, vacations, camping, swimming, sports and plenty of down time.
-We all need it, and anticipate the warm, lazy days of summer.
+Summer is filled with fun times, vacations, camping, swimming, sports, and plenty of downtimes.
+We all need it and anticipate the warm, lazy days of summer.

 And yet, for most of us as parents, we also want to continue to nurture responsible habits and teach our children the fundamentals to be prepared for life.
 However, too often we wait until late adolescence to start teaching this.
 We then realize that our adolescent has no intention to take on responsibility, especially during the summer.
 They believe, and have often been taught, that summers are for fun only and that they shouldn’t do any real ‘work.’